 You can check how much benefit you can earn by install a PV system by our Power Bill Saving Calculator.

 Currently, there is no government rebates on battery storage, and the cost outways the return of your investments.

 If you are a customer who has off-grid Solar power needs, such as on-site energy supply, rural area and cannot connect to the grid for other reasons, the answer is "yes".

 However, if you are looking for the maximum benefit of installing a PV system, the answer is probably "No".

-We provide every top brand inverters you can find in the Australia market, and we will price match our competitors.
+We also can provide all the top brand inverters you can find on the Australian market.